 - A seven-segment display two digits to display the output of 0x01 OUT instruction (is as it is in the current simulator)

-- A peripheral output to your liking.
-Something chart, which will send a byte or two and change color, shape or position.
-For example, a needle that moves right or left depending on the value that you send it ... – Only thing wasn’t implemented

-Input battery of 8 switches
+Battery of 8 switches

 - A battery of 8 switches, to generate the input to the instruction IN 0x00.
 The user must be able to change the position of each of the switches (on / off) with the mouse.

 From the high bit at the top to the lower bit .